-When it comes to travelling, there’s one thing I always procrastinate on… and that’s booking my accommodation.
+When it comes to travelling, there’s one thing I always procrastinate on… my accommodation.
 I know some people love this part of the planning stage, but for me, I find myself getting overwhelmed at the endless choices.
-Before it was either hotels or camping, and now there’s everything from house swapping to glamping!
-So to make life easier for myself, I’ve decided that the best option for both budget and luxury when I travel is Airbnb.
-Here’s why.
+So for my last trip to Paris I decided to go straight for Airbnb and well, if this is anything to go by, then Airbnb might just become my go to for future travels.

-When I began my travels, what was really important to me was waking up in a foreign city, living how the locals lived and seeing the beauty of life from their perspective.
+When I began my travels, I always envisioned myself waking up in a foreign city, spending my days living how the locals live, and seeing the beauty of life from their perspective.
 I wanted to experience a culture as authentically as possible.
 Without actually living in a country for a period of time, staying in an Airbnb has been the closest thing for me.

-The first thing that caught my eye when I reached the top of the staircase was the size of the apartment.
+The first thing that caught my eye when I was the size of the apartment.
 I was expecting something quite small, but as I looked around at the large open space before me I was pleasantly surprised.

 I especially loved the little touches that the host put together.
 There were water bottles on the coffee table for us when we arrived, towels neatly laid out for showering and the Wi-Fi password was clearly displayed.

 We were supposed to arrive at the apartment around eleven in the morning, however due to unforeseen delays, we arrived closer to midday.
 Our host was great, he responded promptly to our messages and waited patiently for us to arrive so he could hand us the keys.
 He was also flexible regarding checkout, kindly allowing us to leave later than originally planned.
 All signs of being a great host in my opinion.

 You’ll find this incredible penthouse apartment located on Rue Tiquetonne, Ile –de- France, only a 15 minute walk to the Louvre.
 This street can become a little busy at night, however with the double glazed windows you won’t hear a thing.